Jack Abraham: Career

 In 2020, Abraham moved to Miami and has been credited with spurring others in Silicon Valley tech to move to Miami.
 Abraham opened an Atomic office in the Wynwood neighborhood's The Annex.
 The Annex also houses OpenStore, an Atomic-backed company that Abraham co-founded with Founders Fund’s Keith Rabois.

-Abraham is also an angel investor in Pinterest, Postmates, Invite Media, Uber, DrOnDemand, Ampush Media and Flatiron Health as well as an advisor to Felicis Ventures.
+Abraham is also an angel investor in Pinterest, Postmates, Uber, and other companies and ventures.
 He was named one of the "100 Most Creative People in Business" by FastCompany and has also been named to the Forbes' 30 Under 30 listing twice.
-Abraham is also the executive director of the Thiel Fellowship.
+Abraham was formerly the executive director of the Thiel Fellowship.